 Habitat and Range

 This subspecies of lion is endemic to Southwest Africa.
-It is found in Zaire, Angola, Namibia, the western sections of Zambia and Zimbabwe, and the northern regions of Botswana.
+It is found in the Democratic Republic of the Congo, Angola, Namibia, the western sections of Zambia and Zimbabwe, and the northern regions of Botswana.
 The United States has classified this and other African Lion species as endangered.
 They received global media attention in 2015 after an American dentist went on a hunt and killed a well-known Southwest African Lion, named “Cecil the Lion”, in Zimbabwe.
 While not under the immediate threat of extinction, their population has been dwindling since the early 1980s.
 Their habitat is being encroached upon by nearby human land development, and human hunting keeps their natural prey at levels unsustainable to support the lions’ dietary requirements.

 Southwest African Lions are social creatures.
 They create group called “prides”, with the female lions (“lionesses”) as the mainstay authoritarians of the groups.
 Lionesses are hostile to other lionesses outside their pride.
 Membership status within a pride is generally constant and stable, only changing once a lead lioness dies.
 They are territorial, with the males constantly patrolling their pride area for intruders.
 Large prey that are killed are dragged back to the pride area are shared with the other group members.
 Despite such social cohesion, members of a pride are often aggressive with one other.
 While consuming their prey, each lion tries to eat as much as possible in a race against the others.